Syampuuh/syampuuh.github.io/mods 2.md

 > By Ragnarokin for Fallout 4 (Default)

-Gets rid of the bulky top portion of the jetpack and it's associated flames.
+Gets rid of the bulky top portion of the jetpack and it&#39;s associated flames.
 Simple.